If you have questions about reporting Tier 5 employees that are not covered here, please email Employer Services.

 Do I deduct these new member contributions before or after taxes?

-You will deduct contributions from your new ERS Tier 5 members the same way you deduct contributions from your ERS Tier 3 or 4 members — before taxes.
+For ERS Tier 5, you will deduct contributions from your members the same way you deduct contributions from your ERS Tier 3 or 4 members — before taxes.
 Contributions are tax-deferred under Internal Revenue Code 414(h).

 One of our Tier 5 police officers is out of work due to an injury sustained in the performance of duty.
 The officer is receiving full salary under Section 207-c of the General Municipal Law (GML).
 Should we deduct 3 percent contributions from this salary?